sgloutnikov/NeterraProxy/README.md

 ---
 ## Instructions
 1) Download the latest apk from the [releases](https://github.com/sgloutnikov/NeterraProxy/releases) section.
+You can use the following URL to more easily access and install the APK from a browser on your device: tinyurl.com/neterraproxy
 2) Install/Side Load and launch NeterraProxy on your Android device.
 3) Enter your Neterra.tv **Username** and **Password** and press **Save**.
 4) Back out of NeterraProxy (or press Home) to leave it running. **Exit** will terminate NeterraProxy.